snoack/mypass/README.md

 ### Using pip

-Make sure you have Python 3, *pip* and *git* installed.
+Make sure you have Python 3, SQLCipher and Git installed.
 Then run following command (as root):

 ```